 Historic Variation: The “Blackletter ß”

-With German blackletter and non-blackletter typefaces being used side by since the end of the 19th century, type designers also started to mix elements of the two.
+With German blackletter and non-blackletter typefaces being used side by side since the end of the 19th century, type designers also started to mix elements of the two.

 Blackletter fonts became more simplified and the letter skeletons of the early blackletter fonts became more popular, which were still closer to the design of the roman letter style.
 And roman typefaces from German foundries started to “look more German” in the first half of the 20th century.
 The mandatory ligatures of blackletter typesetting were often added to the character set of the roman typefaces and the design of individual letters was also borrowed from blackletter typefaces.
 A typical case for that is the sharp s character.
 Many, but not all typefaces used the recommended Sulzbach design.
 A design as a ligature of a long s with something like a 3 with a flat top resembled the typical look of a blackletter ß and also became a popular choice until the middle of the 20th century.